 The Inquisitor is barefoot in his default attire, probably due to his monkish nature.

-Also, the Dwarf only wears spats in his default apperance.
+The Dwarf wears footwraps in his default apperance.

 Technically, the Daemoness also count, as she has hooved feet.